Insect Spatial Orientation and Navigation Lab

 Research Interest

 My research aims at understanding how insects use different cues in their environment to set and mantain a desired heading, and how these cues are intergrated in the brain.
 I have started my research as a PhD student in the laboratory of Uwe Homberg (University of Marburg, Germany), where I studied the sky-compass network in the desert locust brain anatomically and electrophysiologically.
-Afterwards, I was a postdoc and research fellow in Marie Dacke's lab in the Lund Vision Group (Lund University, Sweden) where I investigated compass orientation in South-African ball-rolling dung beetles through electrophysiological, neuroanatomical, and behavioral experiments.
-Since 2017, I have started my independent research group.
-In my group we are focusing on the migratory behavior of the North American monarch butterfly Danaus plexippus.
-To understand how these animals use different orientation cues to find their way to their overwintering site in Central Mexico, we use a combination of behavioral, anatomical, and electrophysiological approaches.
+Afterwards, I was a postdoc and research fellow in Marie Dacke's lab in the Lund Vision Group (Lund University, Sweden) where I investigated compass orientation in South African ball-rolling dung beetles through electrophysiological, neuroanatomical, and behavioral experiments.
+Since 2017, I am also interested in studying the migratory behavior of the North American Monarch butterfly.
+To understand how these insects use different orientation cues to find their way to their overwintering site in Central Mexico, we use a combination of behavioral, anatomical, and electrophysiological approaches.

 SElected Publications (FolLow Link for full publication list)